 As a young teen she was signed to a development deal with music biz powerhouse Mike Mason (Mariah Carey, Tevin Campbell), who helped Jennifer hone her songwriting chops and explore the life of a professional musician.
 His impact on Jennifer remains to this day.
 However, Jennifer’s promising start in music was cut short when she found herself in a toxic cycle of self-medicating from depression.
 “Up until then, everything I had done led to nowhere.
 I had to pick myself up,” she confides.

 It’s a been a profound restart for Jennifer, and she now can embrace her gifts through having the confidence and self-love to step back into the pop arena.
-Up next, she will be recording more songs for a debut full-length LP, and performing live.
-Jennifer’s upcoming LP has a narrative flow from black hole emptiness to breaking through into the light.
-“The main theme throughout this LP is self-love.
+Up next, she will follow up her powerful opus ‘Painkiller’ with new singles and live performances.
+Jennifer’s upcoming music has a narrative flow from black hole emptiness to breaking through into the light.
+“The main theme throughout these songs is self-love.
 It’s about becoming aware of yourself and really dedicating the time to understand who you are,” says Jennifer.

 Pausing for reflection, Jennifer says: “The message of my story is love yourself completely—be proud and unapologetic about loving yourself, commit to yourself, and trust in good energy and positive vibes.
 It’s okay to be okay.”